-The difficulty is that, if restricted operators are conditional in interpretation-as they surely are-and (MP) is valid for sentences of natural language with a conditional interpretation, we can derive the problematic conclusion, i.e., that it is better to smoke, from (7), given that CANCER $\lor \neg$ CANCER is a tautology.
+The difficulty here is that, if restricted operators are conditional in interpretation-as they surely are-and (MP) is valid for sentences of natural language with a conditional interpretation, we can derive the problematic conclusion, i.e., that it is better to smoke, from (7), given that CANCER $\lor \neg$ CANCER is a tautology.

-Insofar as restrictable operators in natural language in conditional in interpretation, we expect (and indeed observe) that they generally go in for modus ponens.
+Insofar as restrictable operators in natural language in conditional in interpretation, we expect (and indeed observe) that they generally go in for (something that at least looks a great deal like!) modus ponens.
 Here is an example (it is trivial to replicate).